iauns/cpm/README.md

 [![Build Status](https://travis-ci.org/iauns/cpm.png)](https://travis-ci.org/iauns/cpm)

+**Note** CPM is not being actively maintained.
+I plan on keeping the website active but don't plan on making further modifications to the codebase.
+If anyone is interested in moving the project forward please contact me (iauns) by sending an e-mail or opening an issue.

 A C++ Package Manager based on CMake and Git.

 CPM is designed to promote small, well-tested, composable C++ modules.
 CPM